 Julie Piscitello joined the College in 2004, hired in the Budget Office as a Budget Assistant.
-In June 2010, she became the College’s Budget Director.
-As Budget Director, Julie is responsible for the development, execution, and oversight of the College’s New York State appropriated budgets, including those supported by state tax support, tuition revenue, dorm revenue, and other state appropriated income fund revenue.
+In June 2010, she became the College’s Budget Director. and in 2019 accepted the appointment to Vice President of Finance and Administration.
+Julie is responsible for the development, execution, and oversight of the College’s New York State appropriated budgets, including those supported by state tax support, tuition revenue, dorm revenue, and other state appropriated income fund revenue.
 Additional responsibilities include budget planning, financial analysis, managerial reporting, and guidance and review regarding the allocation of the College’s state appropriated financial resources.
 Julie holds a B.A. degree in History and International Relations from Colgate University, and an A.A.S. degree in Accounting from Herkimer County Community College.
 Her prior work experience includes private sector accounting, municipal finance, and banking.
 She is also a graduate of the 2009-10 Leadership Otsego program.

 College Budget Committee